autonomousvision/carla_garage/README.md

 Then, train a second model, set e.g. `--use_controller_input_prediction 1`, `--continue_epoch 0` and `--load_file /path/to/stage1/model_0030.pth`.
 The `load_file` option is usually used to resume a crashed training, but with `--continue_epoch 0` the training will start from scratch with the pre-trained weights used for initialization.

-The training dataset will be released at a later point.

 ### Training in PyCharm
 You can also run and debug torchrun in PyCharm.
 To do that you need to set your run/debug configuration as follows:\
 Set the script path to: `/path/to/train.py` \